OntimizeWeb/docs/_o_components/22-o-table.component.md

 ### Table context menu

-The `o-table` allow to add context menu to table rows, supports left clicking on a row to bring up a context menu.
+The `o-table` allows to add a context menu to table rows, the menu is displayed by right clicking in the table row.
-The menu is attached to and opened via application of the `context-menu` attribute that refers to the definition of the menu.
+For includig the context menu in your table you have to include the `o-table-context-menu` component in your table and configure the `context-menu` attribute with the reference to a [`o-context-menu`]({{ base_path }}/components/contextmenu/){:target='_blank'} component.

 Below an example.